A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Optimal planning of redundant robots with dynamic programming

 \subsection{Constraints}

-DP algorithms are extremely flexible with respect to the inclusion of arbitrary constraints.
-Common constraints are limits on joint positions and their derivatives, actuation constraints, obstacles in the workspace, velocity and acceleration limits in the Cartesian space, initial/final joint configurations, cyclicity (for closed workspace paths), power limits, maximum/minimum forces exchanged with the environment in an interaction scenario.
+In offline robotic planning, common constraints are limits on joint positions and their derivatives, actuation constraints, obstacles in the workspace, velocity and acceleration limits in the Cartesian space, initial/final joint configurations, cyclicity (for closed task space paths), power limits, maximum/minimum forces exchanged with the environment in an interaction scenario.
 Many other constraints can be designed depending on the specific application at hand.
-In the experiments that will follow in Section \ref{sec:experiments}, we consider minimum/maximum joint positions, maximum joint velocities, accelerations, jerks, torques and torque rates.
+In the experiments that will follow in Section \ref{sec:experiments}, we consider minimum/maximum joint positions, maximum joint velocities, accelerations, jerks, torques and torque rates \cite{Petrone}.

-Let us define the stage-dependent set $\mathcal{A}_i$, containing all the nodes returning joint positions that respect the joint domains, the path constraint and, possibly, imposed initial/final configurations.
+Since the robot dynamics cannot be parametrized with respect to $\lambda$ and its derivatives, the same holds for the constraints.
+Therefore, for redundant robots, they are directly verified on the joint variables.
+Hence, let us define the stage-dependent set $\mathcal{A}_i$, containing all nodes returning joint positions that respect the joint domains, the path constraint and, possibly, imposed initial/final configurations.
 Such constraints are formalized as

 Joint velocity, acceleration and jerk limits can be directly encoded in equivalent stage-dependent, as well as state-dependent sets $\mathcal{B}^1_i$ $\mathcal{B}^2_i$ and $\mathcal{B}^3_i$, so that:

 Equivalently, joint torque and torque rate limits can be encoded in similar sets $\mathcal{C}^1_i$ and $\mathcal{C}^2_i$: